-Section 16 of the Exchange Act requires that executive officers, directors and holders of more than 10% of the Company's common stock file reports of their trading in Company equity securities with the SEC.
-Based solely on a review of Forms 3, 4 and 5 furnished to the Company with respect to 2012, the Company believes that all Section 16 filing requirements applicable to these persons were completed in a timely manner.
+Section 16 of the Exchange Act requires that executive officers, directors and holders of more than 10% of the Company's common stock file reports of their ownership and changes in their ownership of the Company equity securities with the SEC.
+Based solely on a review of Forms 3, 4 and 5 furnished to the Company with respect to 2013 and written representations from certain insiders that no other reports were required, the Company believes that all Section 16 filing requirements applicable to these persons were completed in a timely manner.